Our complaints process

 If we still haven’t resolved the complaint to your satisfaction, you can contact a designated person – an MP, a local councillor or a Tenant Panel – to help find a solution.
-At L&Q we don't operate a Tenant Panel.
+Please note that at L&Q we do not operate a Tenant Panel.

 The designated person can also refer your complaint to the Housing Ombudsman Service.